-Table 7: Final Review Requirements for Building, Site, and Park Projects
+Table 8: Final Review Requirements for Building, Site, and Park Projects

 Final Review Requirements for Building, Site, and Park Projects Required?
 Final Review is required for all projects.
 Timing Final Review occurs when the applicant has made all design decisions (including building and landscaping materials) and prior to advertisement and award of construction contracts (e.g., 50-70 percent design development).
 Application Form The application form is required.
 NEPA Provide a copy of the final NEPA documentation (Categorical Exclusion determination, Environmental Assessment or Environmental Impact Statement) and the related Finding of No Significant Impact or Record of Decision.
 Refer to NCPC's NEPA regulations for more information.
 Note: the MOA for Section 106 must be signed before a FONSI/ROD is issued.
 If only NCPC has a NEPA requirement, NCPC will work with the applicant to complete the final NEPA documentation.
 NHPA If National Historic Preservation Act (NHPA) Section 106 consultation is required for the project, provide final executed documentation (e.g., Statement of Effects, Memorandum of Agreement or Programmatic Agreement).
-Transportation Management Plan A Transportation Management Plan (TMP) is required for any project that will increase employment on a work site to 500 or more employees (existing and new).
-TMPs are strongly encouraged for projects that will increase employment to 100 or more employees.
-See the Transportation Management Plan Resource Guide on NCPC's website for more information.
+Transportation Management Plan A Transportation Management Plan (TMP) will be required for any project anticipated to have transportation implications, including those resulting from a change in use, increase in federal employees or visitors travelling to a workplace or other destination, increase in parking, or physical alterations or improvements that cause circulation impacts.
+If a TMP is required, a draft is due at Preliminary Review.
+Refer to the addendum of the Comprehensive Plan's Transportation Element for more information.
 Project Report (content listed below) Required.
 If the information below is not available, please explain why.
 Note: All documents should be accessible and adhere to Section 508 of the Rehabilitation Act of 1973, as amended in 1998 (29 U.S.C. § 794 (d)).

-Table 8: Project Report Content for Final Review of Building, Site, and Park Projects
+Table 9: Project Report Content for Final Review of Building, Site, and Park Projects